albirrkarim/react-speech-highlight-demo/API.md

 - `visemeMap`

-  The data for this parameter i provide in the [demo website source code](https://github.com/Web-XR-AI-lab/demo-website-react-speech-highlight).
+  The data for this parameter I provide in the [demo website source code](https://github.com/Web-XR-AI-lab/demo-website-react-speech-highlight).

 - `preferAudio`